-I. Relative to opportunity
+Relative to opportunity and career disruption

-HCF Research Foundation acknowledges that no two research careers are the same, therefore in determining track record reviewers are to take relative to opportunity considerations into account.
+HCF Research Foundation acknowledges that no two research careers are the same, therefore in determining track record reviewers are to take relative to opportunity considerations into account (within the past 10 years).
 Reviewers should take the investigator's career stage and circumstances into account and consider whether the investigator's research productivity is commensurate to the opportunities available.

-Relative to opportunity considerations that are taken into account when assessing track record are divided into two categories: career disruption, and other considerations.
+Relative to opportunity considerations that are taken into account when assessing a track record are divided into two categories: career disruption and other considerations.
 Career disruptions are considered separately below.
 Other considerations that may be considered during peer review include (but are not limited to):

-- Research role(s) and responsibilities, including amount of time spent as an active researcher - Available resources and facilities (including situations where research is conducted in remote or isolated communities) - Other professional responsibilities, such as clinical, administrative or teaching workload, and time working in other (nonacademic research) sectors
+- Research role(s) and responsibilities, including amount of time spent as an active researcher - Available resources and facilities (including situations where research is conducted in remote or isolated communities) - Other professional responsibilities, such as clinical, administrative or teaching workload, and time working in other (non- academic research) sectors.